AustinRock25/mainstream/README.md

-How to run The Mainstream:
+How to run The Mainstream (Use a windows device):

-1. Run the postgresql-18.1-2-windows-x64 installer; make sure everything but Stack Builder is checked before installing.
+1. Clone this repo or download all the files to your device (don't put it in your OneDrive).
-2. Open a command prompt (cmd) on your laptop and enter the command cd 'Name of where you stored it here'/mainstream and then npm start.
+2. Go to where you have stored it and double click the setup.bat file to start running it.
+Follow any instructions that is given to you.
 3. The url to access the site once it is running is localhost:863.